-A recording sheet for making text-to-self, text-to-text, and text-to world connections when reading a piece of text.
+Make text-to-self, text-to-text, and text-to-world connections when reading a piece of text with this recording sheet

-Students will use pictures or words to fill in a text-to-self, text-to-text, and text-to-world connection they have made about a single piece of text – whether it be an entire storybook, a chapter in a novel, or a short reading passage.
+For this resource, students will use pictures or words to fill in a text-to-self, text-to-text, and text-to-world connection they have made after reading a single piece of text – whether it be an entire storybook, a chapter in a novel, or a short reading passage.

-This resource is great to use in guided reading groups with your students.
+This resource also makes for a great guided reading activity.
 Simply slide a copy into a dry-erase sleeve and have your students complete the recording sheet using a dry-erase marker.
-Then they can wipe clean when they are done and it can be used again and again.
+Then they can wipe clean when they are done, and it can be used again and again.

 This resource was created by Meagan Lee, a teacher in Texas and a Teach Starter Collaborator.